aa29zzjj/Project3/README.md

         <version>2.9.0</version>
 </dependency>
 ```
-2. Select File/Project Structure/Libraries/+/From Maven/
+2. Select File/Project Structure/Libraries/+/From Maven/.
-   Using the search bar search for com.google.code.gson
+   Using the search bar, search for com.google.code.gson.
-   and then select com.google.code.gson:2.9.0
+   And then select com.google.code.gson:2.9.0.

 3. Include the following import in your source code: